 This 30 day raisin bran muffins recipe is filled with dried fruits and nuts; wholesome, soft, moist and tasting faintly of ginger spice even though no spices are added.

-Nutty wheat refrigerator bran muffins are best baked a day after the mixture is made so that the ingredients have time to soften and the flavors can infuse.
+I prefer to bake the bran muffins the day after the mixture is made so that the ingredients have time to soften and the flavors can infuse.
+However it can be baked within 30 minutes of mixing.

 - Dried fruits like raisins, sultanas, dates or figs add sweetness while cranberries added a sweet sour note.